 Solving Homelessness the Compassionate Way

-The affordable housing and homeless crisis had become an unresolved and growing festering sore in Hawaii already before the Covid-19 pandemic and will likely explode further as rent subsidies and employment for the most in need dries up further.
+The affordable housing and homeless crisis had become an unresolved and growing festering sore in Hawaii already before the Covid-19 pandemic, and will likely explode further as rent subsidies and employment for the most-in-need dries up further.
 While it was hoped that people would become more compassionate during the pandemic, we seem to be back to old norms.
-Proposed short-term gap-measures or even long-term solutions proposed, whether in Kailua, Kaka`ako, Waikiki, or anywhere else, are often met with the old outcry “Not IN OUR NEIGHBORHOOD” by often misguided local community activists.
+Proposed short-term-gap measures or even long-term solutions proposed, whether in Kailua, Kaka`ako, Waikiki, or anywhere else, are often met with the old outcry “Not IN OUR NEIGHBORHOOD” by often misguided local community activists.

 But why did it have to come to that?
 Well, the price of Real Estate along with Real Estate speculation, as largely seen throughout Hawaii, increased astronomically over the last 15 years with the seemingly sole focus on the Tourist Industry, so that even just a simple three-bedroom home cannot be purchased under $700,000 even in Waimanalo.
 With no “Living Wage” in sight for Hawaii, which totally depends on the Tourist and Military Industry with attractive but high-priced homes largely built for overseas investors, people failing to pay the rent will end up on the streets.
 And once on the street, how long will it take for one to physically and mentally deteriorate?
 So, the solution for many was to either move to the Big Island or leave Hawaii while they still had coins in their pockets, or become homeless.

-Yes, there are common sense solutions but we have to think fast, “Out of the Box” and act quickly.
+Yes, there are common-sense solutions but we have to think fast, “Out-of-the-Box,” and act quickly.
 One such solution to solve the homeless crisis in greater Waimanalo and surrounding communities lies on our doorstep.